• Kalahari Desert • Fish River Canyon • Wild horses of the Namib Desert • Swakopmund • Damaraland • Etosha National Park

 Day 3: Fish River Canyon > Luderitz Our morning starts on the edge of the Fish River Canyon where we gaze into this magnificent geological phenomenon.
 The Fish River Canyon is located in the northern part of the Nama Karoo and is the second largest canyon on earth, featuring a gigantic ravine that measures in total about 160 km long, up to 27 km wide and in places almost 550 meters deep.
 The Fish River is the longest interior river found in Namibia, but its current flow is just a drop compared with the immense volume of water that poured down its length in ages past.
 We continue our journey past the Naute dam, where we shortly stop at the Naute Kristall Cellar and Distillery, to optionally taste some of the unique liquors or simply enjoy a delicious cup of coffee.
 Proceeding onwards we head towards the coastal town of Luderitz.
 On the way to Luderitz, we stop at Garub, viewing point for the Wild Horses of the Namib Desert.

-Day 5: Luderitz > Namib Desert After an early breakfast, we travel across vast open plains north along with the Tiras Mountain range to our lodge in the Namib Desert.
+Day 4: Luderitz > Namib Desert After an early breakfast, our morning starts with a visit to Kolmanskop ghost town.
+Kolmanskop is a deserted Diamond Mining Town in the Sperrgebiet National Park.
+Once an opulent and decadent town, a monument to the Diamond boom and built to last"¦until the diamonds ran out.
+Today Kolmanskop stands as a haunting monument to the thriving past, offering visitor's unique photo motives into a bygone era.
+We continue across vast open plains, stopping for an optional light lunch (included in the Superior tour) in the countryside town of Helmeringhausen before continuing further north along with the Tiras Mountain range to our lodge in the Namib Desert.
 We are located close to Sesriem the gateway to Sossusvlei, Dead Vlei and Sesriem Canyon, with some of the highest dunes on Earth towering over the white desert plains.
 The afternoon can be spent relaxing at the sparkling pool, enjoying the vast open desert plains, or taking part in optional activities offered at the lodge.

 Pricing (per person) $NZD